 Adjustment of Status or Consular Processing?

-Because you are already in the U.S. under L-1A status, you have the option to adjust your status or go through consular processing.
-For those who are outside the U.S. at the time of filing, the only option available to them is consular processing.
+Because you are already in the U.S. under L-1A status, you have the option to either:

-Adjusting your status simply requires you to submit an I-485 form with the USCIS.
-This usually takes an average of six months and cannot be expedited with premium processing.
+Adjusting your status simply requires you to submit Form I-485 to the USCIS.
+This usually takes an average of 7.6 months according to USCIS data and cannot be expedited with premium processing.
 After receiving your adjustment of status packet, USCIS will send you a confirmation of receipt, Notice of Action (I-797C).
 Receiving this typically takes a few weeks.
 After receiving your Notice of Action, you will get your biometrics appointment date.

-On the other hand, consular processing requires you to travel to a designated U.S. consulate or embassy in your home country to participate in a one-on-one interview with a consular officer.
-While this may seem inconvenient, it does tend to have a shorter processing time and a cheaper filing fee, though you have to factor travel costs into the expense.
+Consular processing requires you to travel to a designated U.S. consulate or embassy in your home country for a one-on-one interview with a consular officer.
+While this may seem inconvenient, it may have a shorter processing time and a less expensive filing fee, though you have to factor travel costs into the expense.

 Ultimately, the best route depends on your immigration situation.
-Sit down with your immigration attorney to determine which process is the most appropriate for your case.
+Consult with your immigration attorney to determine which process is the most appropriate for your case.

 L-1A to Green Card Success Rate